JanSuran03/tornado/README.md

 The library is very new, but I will try to update it depending on how my time works out.

-The Tornado library is not designed to work in ClojureScript.
+The Tornado library is not designed to work in ClojureScript yet, but I want to address it soon.

 ## Usage